Ghorepani Poon Hill Trek

 Best Photography Spots

 Photography enthusiasts can enjoy countless possibilities to snap remarkable landscapes during their visit to Ghorepani Poon Hill Trek.
-Tourists flock to the summit of Poon Hill for the best Himalayan sunrise photography because the giants of the Himalaya reflect sun rays that illuminate their entire range.
+Tourists flock to the summit of Poon Hill for the best Himalayan sunrise photography because the giants of the Himalayas reflect sun rays that illuminate their entire range.
 Ghandruk stands out as a must-see traditional village because its stone houses create enchanted views when seen next to lofty peaks.

 In spring, the rhododendron forests create a magical setting, perfect for nature photography.
 Other notable spots include cascading waterfalls, rustic wooden bridges, and high-altitude meadows that change their hues with the seasons.